albertsango-Trimble/CrossSectionChecker/README.md

    → add extension → paste the URL to your `manifest.json` → Add.
 5. The extension will appear as a menu item / side panel.
 Open the 3D Viewer with a model loaded, then open the extension panel.

-## Notes / limitations

-- Position values are in millimeters, consistent with the `SectionPlane` API (`positionX/Y/Z`).
-- "Clear all sections" removes *every* section plane in the viewer, including ones added by other tools — by design, per the API (`removeSectionPlanes()` with no arguments clears all).
-- "Fit to model" only considers objects from currently **loaded** models (via `getObjects()`); load the models you want to section before using it.
-- No build step or dependencies — it's plain HTML/CSS/JS, so you can edit and redeploy directly.